pollybmurray/murray_academic/content/authors/admin/_index.md

       year: 2021
     - course: MS in Civil Engineering
       institution: University of Colorado Boulder
-      year: 2015
+      year: 2018
     - course: BS in Civil Engineering
       institution: Tufts Univeristy
-      year: 2009
+      year: 2014
 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Murray
 highlight_name: true
-first_name: Alice
+first_name: Polly
 email: ""
 ---
 I'm a postdoctoral research fellow at the University of Alaska Anchorage, where I study the seismic risk of wood-frame structures and teach students the joys of MATLAB.
 I co-chair of EERI's <a href="https://www.eeri.org/ymc">Younger Members Committee</a>.
-I﻿n 2021, I completed my PhD at the University of Colorado Boulder, where I studied the seismic performance of reinforced concrete structures as part of the Liel Research Group.
+In 2021, I completed my PhD at the University of Colorado Boulder, where I studied the seismic performance of reinforced concrete structures as part of the Liel Research Group.
 {style="text-align: justify;"}